GaloisInc/smaccmpilot-stm32f4/src/flight/README.md

-# SMACCMPilot Flight Application
+# LEGACY SMACCMPilot Flight Application

-*This code is unmaintained at this time, and will not build!*
+*This code is only kept in the current tree for legacy reasons*

-This package will be revived in the near future.
+flight code is being revived over in the `smaccm-flight` directory.